Salm (state)

 Salm is the name of several historic countships and principalities in present Germany, Belgium, Luxembourg and France.

 History

-Origins
+Origins and first division

 The County of Salm arose in the tenth century in Vielsalm, in the Ardennes region of present Belgium.
-It was ruled by a junior branch of the House of Luxembourg, called the House of Salm.
+It was ruled by a junior branch of the House of Ardenne–Luxembourg, called the House of Salm.

 In 1165, it was divided into the counties of Lower Salm, in the Ardennes, situated in Belgium and Luxembourg, and the county of Upper Salm, situated in the Vosges mountains, present France.

-Lower Salm

-The counts of Lower Salm became extinct in 1416, and the county was inherited by the House of Reifferscheid-Dyck.
-In 1628 the county was elevated to an altgraviate, and henceforth the fief was renamed the Altgraviate of Salm-Reifferscheid.

-In 1639 the Altgraviate was divided up into the Altgraviate of Salm-Reifferscheid-Bedburg, to the Northwest of Cologne, and the Altgraviate of Salm-Reifferscheid-Dyck, Neuss.

-Salm-Reifferscheid-Bedburg

-In 1734 the Altgraviate of Salm-Reifferscheid-Bedburg was divided in three by splitting off the Altgraviate of Salm-Reifferscheid-Raitz, from Bohemian descent, and the Altgraviate of Salm-Reifferscheid-Hainsbach from the original altgraviate.

-In 1803 the, smaller, Altgraviate of Salm-Reifferscheid-Bedburg was renamed the Altgraviate of Salm-Reifferscheid-Krautheim.
-In 1804 it was raised to a principality, und existed until 1806, when it was mediatised.

-Salm-Reifferscheid-Dyck

-The county was mediatised, and the family branch became extinct in 1888.

 Upper Salm

 In 1246 the County of Upper Salm was split up, and the County of Salm-Blankenburg came into existence, next to it.

 In 1431 the County of Upper Salm was split up again, and the County of Salm-Badenweiler came into existence, next to it.

 The County of Upper Salm was inherited by the Wild- and Rhinegraves in 1475, who then called their fief the Wild- and Rhinegraviate of Upper Salm.

 In 1499 the Wild- and Rhinegraviate of Salm was divided up into two entities, the Wild- and Rhinegraviate of Salm-Kyrburg and the Wild- and Rhinegraviate of Salm-Dhaun.